commonhaus/foundation/bylaws/8-indemnification-dissolution.md

 Otherwise, the outcome of an action will not alone create a presumption that a person did not act in good faith, in the best interests of the Foundation, or with lawful intent.

 > [!TIP]
-> If the Foundation sues someone or they are found liable to the Foundation, they won't be covered.
-Just being sued doesn't mean they did something wrong.
+> If the Foundation brings a lawsuit against a person, or if the person is found responsible for wrongdoing in such a lawsuit, they will not be covered by this indemnification.
+> Being involved in a lawsuit does not mean the person did something wrong.

 Relevant Florida Statutes: